NicolasMahn/RL_Resource_Manager/README.md

 ##### Initialization

-The `ResourceManagement` environment is initialized with parameters like the maximum number of machines and tasks, and task depth.
+The `J_t_D_JSSProblem` environment is initialized with parameters like the maximum number of machines and tasks, and task depth.
 These parameters define the complexity and scale of the scheduling problem.
 Additional settings, like `high_numb_of_tasks_preference`, allow for fine-tuning the environment to simulate various scenarios.

 ##### Reward Mechanism